Design Thinking: Thinkers, Science and Practice

 Another issue is economic.
 The drive for innovation-led market advantages in many fields is pushing anything to support such activity — something design thinking can do — into high demand.
 Markets abhor vacuums so they get filled and early markets favour the swift and bold, not necessarily quality.
 As my doctoral advisor once told me when I was hesitating on publishing my research: “people remember the first, not necessarily the best“.

-Thus, we have entire business enterprises founded on teaching people design thinking without much depth in their process or intellectual foundations to support their work.
-They are out there in spades and contributing to the reasoned distrust, frustration and dislike of design thinking by many who could be its biggest advocates.
+Thus, we have entire business enterprises founded on teaching people design thinking without much depth in the processes they use or intellectual foundations to support their work.
+They are out there in spades and contributing to the reasoned distrust, frustration, and dislike of design thinking by many who could be its biggest advocates.
 Whether that’s hopeless or not remains to be seen.

 So what is to be done?
 One option, that taken by Bruce Nussbaum, is to consider design thinking a failed experiment and seek alternative terms and concepts that capture the essence of what it does to improve innovative thinking, but in a manner that is less distorted.
 The challenge here is that, even if a new term does supplant design thinking, what is to prevent that concept from being co-opted and distorted as well with the same innovation-related market drivers in place?